 insights moment to moment.

-Like all of the yoga classes at Kendra Healing Arts, emphasis is on the natural and fluctuating breath.
+Like all my classes, emphasis is on the natural and fluctuating breath.
 In this way you begin to see how our breath and mind are intimately related.
 This is called Annapanasati.
 After we have achieved this mindfulness of breath, we then place our awareness onto the whole body.
 This is where we begin to experience movement in stillness, and stillness in movement.

 Why is this so important?
 In the stillness, we can experience our true self.
 So much of our thoughts and actions are conditioned and habitual.
 The mindfulness helps us to see this conditioning, and in seeing this we can begin the process of freely choosing how to respond, rather than blindly react.
 Just what we need this Christmas.